 RRIF (Registered Retirement Income Fund)

 A Registered Retirement Income Fund (RRIF) is one of the most flexible investment options for your retirement.
 A RRIF is a tax-deferred account that works in similar fashion as an RRSP – except, instead of making annual contributions, you receive income in your retirement years.
 In accordance with current tax laws, you must convert your RRSP to a RRIF by December 31 of the calendar year in which you turn 71 years old.
 Desjardins Online Brokerage calculates the amount of your minimal withdrawal according to the fiscal policies in effect.
+You can now trade US securities in a RRIF without worrying about currency conversions by opening a US plan.

 - Option to transfer from your existing RRSP account (shares, mutual funds, fixed income securities).